 - A minimum 50% share of performance bonuses from winning leagues and competitions given to players (so with six players, at least 8.3% each)

-- This will amount to at least $3.5 million in season 1.
+- This will amount to $3.5 million in season one, between the stage finals, playoffs and grand finals.

 Blizzard also outline how the best ladder players will compete in online tournaments, then attend combines – essentially proving grounds – to show their worth to prospective teams.
 In fact, they consider anyone who is of-age, eligible to play and owns the game as a free agent.
 That includes anyone currently on a team, and nothing ties them to that team besides their own legal contracts.